www.NewYorkinBloom.com

 New York Garden Calendar

-This week: Prepare for torrid temperatures by watering DEEPLY garden plants and everything in containers.
-If possible, move pots to shady areas or lay down 2-3 inches of mulch to keep the soil cool.
+This week: Head for our local beaches and notice which plants thrive in hot and windy conditions: beach pea, rugosa rose, yarrow and Russian sage are all good choices for rooftop terraces too!
+Locally, prepare for torrid temperatures by watering DEEPLY garden plants and everything in containers.
+If possible, move pots to shady areas or erect shade cloth over the vegetable beds (sheer curtains on sticks will work.)
+Lay down 2-3 inches of mulch to keep the soil cool.
 Thunderstorms are expected later in the week.
 Remember to water in the morning and use sunscreen!
-Have a glorious 4th!

-Coming EventsJuly 7 - Summer on the Hudson: Horticulture Tour of Riverside ParkFree 12:00 p.m.–1:30 p.m.
-Location: Riverside Valley Community Garden (in Riverside Park, entrance Riverside Drive at 137th Street.
+Coming EventsJuly 17 - Summer on the Hudson: Horticulture Tour of Riverside ParkFree 10:00 a.m.–11:00 a.m.
+Location: Riverside Valley Community Garden (in Riverside Park, entrance Riverside Drive at 120th Street.
 Best access: #11 Bus uptown towards Riverbank Park.
 Great chance to tour Riverside Park with the Park's Director of Horticulture.
-You might want to pack a swimsuit as this is near the community pool at Riverbank Park.Call for details: (212) 213-4802 or check the web: https://www.harlemonestop.com/organization/1044/riverside-valley-community-garden
+You might want to pack a swimsuit as this is near the community pool at Riverbank Park.Call for details: (212) 213-4802 or check the web: https://www.nycgovparks.org/events/2026/07/17/summer-on-the-hudson-horticulture-tour-of-riverside-park

 g